adgellida/ubunsys/README.md

 If you want to use PPA
 =============================================

-* Not updated to last version yet
+* Not updated to latest version yet

 sudo add-apt-repository -y ppa:adgellida/ubunsys